This luscious, cream-filled fillo dessert is great served warm.

 2 cups syrup

-NOTE: Halve the syrup recipe on page 72
+NOTE: Halve the syrup recipe below.

 Melt one stick of butter in a large saucepan.
 Add the milk and bring to a boil, stirring constantly.
 Add the semolina, and cook 6-7 minutes, stirring constantly to prevent lumping.
 Remove from heat.